Without having to discuss it, or beg, Britta had come to an agreement to extend her time in New World.

-Billy had swapped his worn-out leathers for a more casual cotton look.
+Freddy had swapped his worn-out leathers for a more casual cotton look.
 Stan had gone in the opposite direction, with the most elaborate outfit she had ever seen.
 It was red and gold with tassels and braids and buckles on his pointy shoes, and a giant feather sticking out of a wide-brimmed hat.

 “It was a costume from a festival event,” said Stan before she could comment.

 “It’s very nice,” said Britta, unable to stop herself smirking.
 “I’m sure she’ll like it.”

 “Don’t let your expectations get too high, this is my first time playing a gigolo.”